-Washer will not spin or tumble; F06 displayed, sometimes with a loud click and then nothing.
+The washer will not spin or tumble; F06 is displayed, sometimes with a loud click followed by silence.

 Safety Warning